 Instead of curing the fish at home, you can also treat it in other ways to make it safe for consumption.
 Ensure that the fish has been left in the freezer for at least four days so as to eliminate the bacteria before cooking it.

 Sushi Recipes You Can Make at Home

-Here are a few recipes that you can try at home when you feel a craving for some sushi.
+Here are a few recipes that you can try at home when you get a craving for some sushi.

 1. Vegetable Sushi